What to Do After Selling Your Car: A Checklist

 Steps to Take:

-4. Unlink Digital Accounts and Data
+4. Unlink Digital Accounts and Clear Personal Data

-• Unpair Bluetooth devices (phones, tablets, smartwatches).
+• Unpair Bluetooth devices like phones or smartwatches.